Keri nu Shaak | Gujarati Style Mango Curry

 The beginning of mango season meant that we’d be treated to this curry often.
 While we preferred to enjoy keri nu shaak with parathas (bhakri), some enjoy it with khichdi.
 Unfortunately, hubby doesn’t like keri nu shaak at all, but my daughter like me is a huge fan of it.
 When she was at college, we’d impatiently wait for the mango season so that we could make this yummilicious curry.

 On several occasions my daughter had suggested that I put the recipe on the blog, but didn’t really get a chance till now.
 Our weekly group, FoodieMonday/Blog gave me this opportunity when the theme Curries came up.
 Usually by Wednesday or Thursday I have my dish according to the theme ready but this time it took me a while to decide.
 When you take the whole of India there are thousands of curry recipes.
-The initial idea was to use paneer but then I remembered my daughter’s request and keri nu shaak it was, though I had to make a separate curry for hubby.
-Made his favorite Matar Bateta nu Shaak (Peas and Potato Curry).
+The initial idea was to use paneer but then I remembered my daughter’s request and keri nu shaak it was.
+Hubby is not a fan of keri nu shaak.
+Therefore made his favorite Matar Bateta nu Shaak (Peas and Potato Curry).

 What are Curries?

-Curries what we commonly know as sabji, sabzi, shaak, masala, korma, vindaloo, tandoori, kofta, Madras, gulai(Indonesian) just to name a few are where vegetables, meat, fish etc are put together in a gravy or sauce and served with flatbreads, rice or other grains like millet, couscous, quinoa, etc. Curries can be watery or thick depending on the type of cuisine and recipe.
+Curries is what we commonly know as sabji, sabzi, shaak, masala, korma, vindaloo, tandoori, kofta, Madras, gulai(Indonesian).
+Usually prepared using vegetables, meat, fish or legumes and grains.These are put together in a gravy or sauce and served with flat breads, rice or other grains like millet, couscous, quinoa, etc. Curries can be watery or thick depending on the type of cuisine and recipe.
 Mostly served as main dish, the gravy or sauce is made with water, coconut milk, milk, yogurt, tomatoes or pastes of herbs and spices.
-According to Wikipedia the word curry is an anglicised word of the Tamil word ‘kari’ meaning sauce.
+According to Wikipedia the word curry is an anglicized word of the Tamil word ‘kari’ meaning sauce.
 Yes, that’s true as the word curry is hardly ever used in the Indian Sub Continent.

 Some Curry Recipes you may want to check out: